pvass24/aws-modernization-with-neon/content/0_Introductions/_index.md

 In this workshop, you will:

-- Identify challenges with AWS RDS in development workflows, such as slow provisioning, collaboration difficulties, and data synchronization issues.
+- Learn how Neon can complement Amazon RDS in development workflows by enhancing speed to provision resources, collaborate easily, and address data synchronization challenges.
 - Learn about Neon's capabilities like database branching, instant environment provisioning, CI/CD integration, and autoscaling to enhance development and testing workflows.
 - Configure Neon as a dev-friendly alternative to RDS, enabling efficient workflows without disrupting production databases.
 - Automate data transfer between RDS and Neon (use tools like `pg_dump` and `GitHub Actions` to synchronize data from RDS to Neon effectively).